Hit Enter to search or Esc key to close

 With fund support from Hempel Foundation of Denmark, WWF is implementing and promoting multimillion projects named ‘’Sustainable future for Uganda’s unique world heritage’’.
 The project’s main aim was to ensure reforestation of the degraded lands around the zones of Rwenzori mountains national park and it operated in districts where the mystical mountain crosses like Kasese, Kabarole, Bunyangabu, Ntoroko and Bundibugyo.

 For the best profits from our attractions and safety of our country, lets learn and try to conserve our environments and the tourist destinations at large.
-Among the ways include; practicing afforestation, reforestation, setting strict laws against deforestation and other sorts of environmental destructions.
+Among the ways include; practicing afforestation, reforestation, setting strict laws against deforestation and other sorts of environmental destruction.
 Apart from Rwenzori mountains national park, Uganda is a home to other mountaineering destinations like Mount Elgon national park, Mount Gahinga, Mount Moroto and others.
 It also hosts several wildlife destinations like Queen Elizabeth National Park, Murchison falls national park, Lake Mburo National Park, and the home of almost the world’s mountain gorillas – Bwindi Impenetrable national park.